Skip to main content

 • Isolate failing test: npx jest -t "password-reset"

-• Inspect raw vs normalized: Pipe output to diff or use console.log(require('util').inspect(normalizeEmailHTML(html), { depth: null }))
+• Inspect raw vs normalized: Add console.log(require('util').inspect(normalizeEmailHTML(html), { depth: null })) in your test before the assertion.

 • Common failure root causes: Unpinned mjml versions, locale-dependent date formatting, or non-deterministic CSS minifier output.